Bernie Sanders wins New Hampshire primary | DW | 12.02.2020

 Republicans also voted, but with no major contenders for the slot other than Donald Trump.
 The last polling booths closed at 1 a.m.
 UTC, but most closed at 12.

-Residents of the northeastern state cast their ballots for just 24 delegates, or less than 1% of the nationwide delegate count.
+Residents of the northeastern state cast their ballots for just 24 delegates, or less than one percent of the nationwide delegate count.
 The vote was cast with less skepticism than its predecessor Iowa's, because the state utilizes a traditional paper ballot system.

 All eyes were on the second state to cast its vote following the contentious Democratic caucusesin Iowa last week, which saw a delayed release of the party's results after a technical error occurred with the party's vote counting application.